schatten169/code-template/README.md

 - `is_null_or_whitespace.php`, determine whether a string is null, empty, or whitespace only
 - `usefull_array_function.php`, some usefull code to manipulate array data
 - `is_contain_word.php`, determine whether a string is contain a word at any postion
+- `result_helper.php`, general result message that will help you return data (with Indonesian language)
+- `result_datatable_helper.php`, general result for datatable that will help you return data (with Indonesian language)

 ## Javascript